l-ra/azure-key-manager/README.md

 * `-t|--test` - test mode - skips share verifications, no key output, no key imported into vault
 * `-e|--tenant` - tenant to use for OAuth2 token request
 * `-a|--appid` - appid to use for OAuth2 token request
-* `-u|redirecturl` - oauth2 redirect url - defuelts to http://localhost:7373
+* `-u|--redirecturl` - oauth2 redirect url - defuelts to http://localhost:7373
-* `-r|resource` - oauth2 request resource defaults to https://vault.azure.net
+* `-r|--resource` - oauth2 request resource defaults to https://vault.azure.net
-* `-v|vaulturl` - the target vault URL, defaults to https://lravault.vault.azure.net/
+* `-v|--vaulturl` - the target vault URL, defaults to https://lravault.vault.azure.net/
-* `-x|skipshareverify` - skips the verification of the shares DANGEROUS for production use, share may be misstyped,
+* `-x|--skipshareverify` - skips the verification of the shares DANGEROUS for production use, share may be misstyped,

 Example `KeyGeneratorCli --count=5 --quorum=3 --kid=sec.enc -v https://somevault.vault.azure.net/` will output